Investors welcome new Italian government

 "The fact that we have a government and it is backed by political forces is already a good thing," said Giovanni Bossi, chief executive of Italian bank Banca Ifis.

-"The risk is however that it will have to fight forces that are opposing the deal between the centre-left and the centre-right.
+"The risk is however that it will have to fight forces that are opposing the deal between the center-left and the center-right.
 It needs to act fast."

 The anti-establishment 5-Star Movement has refused to join a government which party leader Beppe Grillo said "bordered on incestuous".